General Mental Health Trivia

 Answer: Increased depressive disorders

-Question: What demographic factor contributes to mental health issues such as depression in low-income countries?
+Question: What economic factor hits mental health hard in poor countries?

 Answer: Economic inequality